 The purpose of the MNPS Small Grants Program is to stimulate research, conservation, and educational activities that help foster an appreciation for Montana’s native plants and plant communities.
 These grants are intended to promote native plant conservation through better understanding of our native flora and the factors affecting their survival.

-The deadline for proposals is January 31,2015.
-The grant competition is open to residents of Montana or members of MNPS.
-Grants will be awarded by March 15, 2015.
+The deadline for proposals is January 31 each year.
+Grants will then be awarded by March 15.

 We encourage anyone with a project that potentially qualifies for an MNPS Small Grant to consider submitting a proposal!